inference-labs-inc/dsperse/docs/arc42.md

   - **Vertical Circuitization:**
     _Decision:_ Split neural net circuits vertically instead of as a whole model.
     _Rationale:_ Reduces compute and RAM constraints, allows distributed proof computation, and provides finer control over resource allocation.
-    _Alternatives:_ Circuitizing the entire model; however, this is less flexible and resource-intensive.
+    _Alternatives:_ Compiling the entire model into a single circuit; however, this is less flexible and more resource-intensive.

   - **Dynamic Grouping of Layers:**
     _Decision:_ Expose CLI parameters to allow grouping of multiple vertical layers into one circuit.